 So I hope you find this post interesting.
 And let me know if there are any particular aids or gadgets that you use a lot, or if there’s anything you recommend I should check out.

 Just as you need suncream to protect your skin from the sun’s damaging effects, It’s just as important to wear sunglasses to protect your eyes for the same reason, regardless of whether you have a sight problem or not.
-This was recently highlighted by the RNIB’s Shades For Sight campaign, in which I posted a sunglasses selfie along with many other people.
+This was recently highlighted by the RNIB’s Shades For Sight campaign, for which I posted a sunglasses selfie.
 And with the glorious heatwave we’ve been experiencing here in the UK for a while now, good sunglasses have been all the more vital.

 But my sunglasses aren’t normal shades.
 Having the eye condition aniridia means that I’m overly sensitive to sunlight and glare, especially when I’m out and about.
 And this is because I don’t have an iris (the coloured circle) in my eye, which adjusts the size of the pupil to control how much light enters my eye.
 Without that control, therefore, sunlight is extremely bright for me, and even cloudy days are often very glary.
 And so normal sunglasses don’t do enough to reduce that.